Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Results

-In Fig.~\ref{main-results}, the $PR$ condition demonstrates poorer results compared to the $RePR$ condition along with slower convergence times for learning the new task.
-This shows that combining pseudo-rehearsal with a dual memory model, as we have done in RePR, is beneficial for learning the new task.
-The $DGDMN$ condition also demonstrates poorer results compared to the $RePR$ condition.
-The most evident difference between these conditions was DGDMN's inability to completely learn new tasks using items generated by its short-term GAN.
-More specifically, DGDMN could learn the new tasks Boxing and James Bond to approximately half the performance of RePR.
-To be consistent with the other conditions tested, the STM system's networks were copied to the LTM system after learning the first task.
-Because of this, the LTM system learnt the first task with real data (not data generated from the short-term GAN) and thus, did not struggle to learn the first task Road Runner.
-The $reh\text{-}limit$ condition shows substantially more CF compared to RePR.
+The memory efficiency of RePR is investigated with the $reh\text{-}limit$ and $reh\text{-}limit\text{-}comp$ conditions.
+These conditions only store a small number of either uncompressed or compressed real items for rehearsal, limited by the memory allocation size of RePR's generative network.
+The $reh\text{-}limit$ condition shows substantially more forgetting compared to RePR.
 On Road Runner, the $reh\text{-}limit$ condition quickly forgets everything it has learnt about the task and thus, performs similarly to the $no\text{-}reh$ condition, which makes no effort to retain the task.
 On Boxing, forgetting causes the $reh\text{-}limit$ condition to retain roughly half of its performance on the task.
+The $reh\text{-}limit\text{-}comp$ condition only displays forgetting on Road Runner, where, compared to RePR, the condition retains noticeably less knowledge of Road Runner throughout the learning sequence.